 Marketing is one of the most popular job fields today.
-Everyone who creates a product, runs a brick and mortar shop, or creates content on the internet needs to care about marketing.
-A good marketing campaign plays an important role in any business’s success.
+Everyone who creates a product, runs a brick and mortar shop or creates content on the internet needs to care about marketing.
+A good marketing campaign plays an important role in any business success.

 For this reason, many companies hire marketing professionals to manage their campaigns.
-Marketing job opportunities are promising in many industries.
-However, like any other career, marketing also has pros and cons.
+The job market for marketing is a promising one.
+However, there’s a dark side of marketing prospects like any other field.

-This will all be discussed to assist you in making your career decision.
+This guide is here to discuss the marketing prospects in the job market and assist you in making your career decision.

 What Does a Marketing Specialist Do?

 To discuss marketing prospects and marketing careers we first need to know what people in the business do.
 The field of marketing is expected to grow ever more important with the growth of technology.
-The reason is that as technology advances more jobs and more fields are open while some of the older professions remain important.
+The reason is that as technology advances more jobs and more fields are open while maintaining the same old careers.

-Here’s a rundown of some of the most common marketing roles that you should consider:
+Here’s a rundown of some of the most common marketing fields you should consider:

-As a sales representative, your role is visiting and contacting new and prospect clients to promote your products, especially the new ones.
-After scoring a deal, your role extends to offer continuous support and ensure customer satisfaction.
+as a sales representative your role is visiting and contacting new and prospect clients to promote your products, especially the newer products.
+After scoring a deal your role extends to offer continuous support and ensure customer satisfaction.

 A marketing specialist (or marketing manager) is often the brains behind a successful marketing campaign.
-Employers, from artists and writers to brick and mortar shops, hire a marketing specialist to research their products and find the best way to promote their business.
+People from artists and writers to brick and mortar shops hire a marketing specialist to research their products and find the best way to promote their business.
 Marketing specialists often have to oversee multiple marketing fronts from social media to on ground campaigns and keep a sharp eye for marketing trends.

-A research analyst’s duty is mainly research; studying the market, customers, products and competition.
-His/her findings are then used to understand consumer trends and making decisions regarding marketing campaigns, promotions, and even product development.
+A research analyst’s duty is mainly research.
+Researching the market, customers, products and competition.
+His findings are then used to understand consumer trends and making decision regarding the campaign.

 They work in advertising companies or regional offices.
 Their duty is to understand their client’s needs and his means (like budget) to devise the most fitting advertising and marketing plan.
 They manage advertisements from social media to billboards or oversee the respective teams.

 Instead of outright pitching a product, a content marketer solves a prospect customer’s problem.
-He creates content aimed to help, educate, or solve a problem associated with the product or industry.
+He creates content aimed at helping, educating or solving a problem associated with his problem.
 This method is in request nowadays because it creates a bond between customer and brand.

-Search engine optimization (SEO) is the use of many techniques to improve your rank on search engines.
-The higher a page ranks, the more people are going to see it.
-Specialists in these techniques can make a difference in a marketing campaign by increasing the reach through search engines.
+SEO or search engine optimization is the use of many techniques to improve your rank on search engines.
+The higher a page ranks the more people are going to see it.
+Specialists in these techniques can make a difference in a marketing campaign by increasing the reach through search engine.

 Is a Marketing Degree Worth It?

-Instead, here’s a list of some necessary points to consider in making a decision that fits you.
+Instead, here’s a rundown of some necessary points to consider in making a decision that fits you.

-Marketing, on the other hand, is constantly developing.
+Marketing on the other hand is constantly developing.
 Every few months a new platform or mobile app appears and is a new marketing front.
-Meanwhile, older platforms keep are updated with new features to adapt to their users, think of IGTV.
+And older platforms keep updating themselves with new features to adapt to their users, think of IGTV.
 Because of this, marketing is constantly evolving faster than textbooks are.

 Marketing is by far one of the most practical fields of work.
 It’s like engineering and art in a sense that you learn by practicing and doing real work.

 A good marketing program at a university will have experts teaching its courses.
-Your teachers are often veterans of the marketing business who know the essentials of the industry.
-Even if marketing is quickly evolving, they can equip you with the essential skills needed to pursue marketing as a professional.
+Your teachers are often veterans of the marketing business who know the essentials of industry.
+Even if marketing is quickly evolving they can teach you the essential skills you need to work in marketing.

 It’s always good to have an experienced mentor.
 If that’s the case at your university, go for it.